DFE-Digital/bat-design-history/app/posts/register-trainee-teachers/2024-06-25-preparing-for-itt-reform.md

 ## Changes to organisations

-From 1 August 2024, some higher education institutions (HEI) and school&#8209;centred initial teacher training (SCITT) will lose their accredited status.
+From 1&nbsp;August&nbsp;2024, some higher education institutions (HEI) and school&#8209;centred initial teacher training (SCITT) will lose their accredited status.
 Of these, some will form partnerships with providers who retained their accreditation and will become ‘lead&nbsp;partners’.

 Organisations that were ‘lead&nbsp;schools’, will now also be known as ‘lead&nbsp;partners’.

-Thia introduces 2 types of organisation that Register did not previously need to account for:
+Thia introduces 2 types of organisation to Register:

 1. Providers who lost their accreditation and stopped all training
 2. Providers who lost their accreditation and have become lead partners